LutzGue/songblueprint/README.md

 Example 11: Develop variations on the melody in the Soprano voice and extend the phrase by combining them.
 Make dynamic choices: start simple and build up dynamic.
 ![example6](https://github.com/LutzGue/songblueprint/blob/main/img/dynamic_2.jpg)

+# (Re)Harmonizing of given melodies
+The generated training data can also be used to harmonize or reharmonize given melody lines.
+These melodies can be in either the soprano or bass voice.
+Harmonizing means adding chords to the melody.
+It is important to note that the chords should contain the corresponding melody note and not conflict with the melody tone, which could be caused by unwanted intervals such as (b9).
+Since the corpus of generated training data is available in the form of files with different phrases, they can be mapped onto the given melody like templates.
+Additional specifications such as fermatas can mark desired cadences at the corresponding positions.
+For reharmonization, templates with surprising key changes (through mini-cadences) will lead to interesting results.
+However, these should not be too extravagant, as the blueprint of the templates always follows balanced and familiar phrase rules.
+If an extremely artistic and extravagant form is deliberately preferred, the template can be easily modified to allow more borrowed chords or the usage of exciting cadences with higher probabilities.

 # Next Steps
 1) integration Analyzing Levels (background, middleground); edit in txt: show/hide L1, L2, roman numeral is always visible
 2) create MIDI file using music21 (roman numeral to key) --> melody harmonization: provide 3-4 possible melody notes based on the generated patterns